-When Will the GeForce RTX 60 Series Release Date Be?
+When Will the RTX 60 Series Likely Launch?

 What Role Does Memory Shortage Play in GPU Delays?

-Memory shortages—especially HBM—are a critical bottleneck affecting GPU production timelines.
-AI accelerators require large volumes of advanced memory, limiting availability for consumer GPUs.
+Memory supply constraints are one of the most critical bottlenecks affecting GPU production.
+AI accelerators require large volumes of advanced memory, leaving limited capacity for gaming GPUs.

 Key impacts include: